 - Baking powder and soda - I recommend aluminum-free baking powder

-This bundt cake is great as is, or you can make some easy substitutions to make it more allergy-friendly.
+This bundt cake is great, or you can make some easy substitutions to make it more allergy-friendly.

 Are you ready to make this gluten free gingerbread cake recipe for yourself?
 You are going to love it!!

-Step 1: Add your wet ingredients and spices to a large stand mixer bowl.
-I haven't used my mixer in a long time, but I really do love it for whipping up cake batter.
+Step 1: Add wet ingredients and spices to a large stand mixer bowl.
+I haven’t used my mixer in a long time, but I do love it for whipping up cake batter.

 Mix on low, then gradually increase the speed to medium.

 Step 2: Slowly add in the gluten free flour, half a cup at a time, until all of the flour is blended in.
-You can see the cake batter consistency in this picture.
+You can see the consistency of the cake batter in this picture.

 Step 3: Pour the gingerbread cake batter into a greased bundt pan.
 I used coconut oil to grease the pan.